-In the first survey, participants were asked to find \begin{itemize} \item a state that is equal to another state apart from a global phase \item the resulting state after application of an X gate (only in part A) or a Z gate (only in part B), phase gate, and a Hadamard (H) gate \item the probability of finding a particular result upon measurement of a given state, and \item the resulting state after measurement. \end{itemize}
+\begin{itemize} \item a state that is equal to another state apart from a global phase, \item the resulting state after application of an X gate (only in part A) or a Z gate (only in part B), phase gate, and a Hadamard (H) gate, \item the probability of finding a particular result upon measurement of a given state, and \item the resulting state after measurement. \end{itemize}

-The average scores for single-qubit questions are shown in table \ref{tab:1qubit_correctness} and the average times for correctly solved questions are shown in table \ref{tab:1qubit_time}.
-Figure \ref{fig:score_2} shows the combined average score per question and figure \ref{fig:time_2} shows the combined average time taken (for all answers, not only the correct ones).
+The average scores were $0.67 \pm 0.24$ without visualization and $0.70 \pm 0.24$ with visualization, at average times of $104 \pm 74$ and $88 \pm 56$ seconds, respectively.
+In general, the questions seemed suitable for the participants, as the mean scores were mostly above 50\%, except for the X gate and Measurement Probability questions.
+The necessity to think about global phase equivalence could be a reason for the low performance in the X gate question, while many participants might have had no prior knowledge of or forgotten to square measurement probabilities.
+The average scores for single-qubit questions are shown in Table \ref{tab:1qubit_correctness} and the average times for correctly solved questions are shown in Table \ref{tab:1qubit_time}.
+Figure \ref{fig:score_2} shows the combined average score per question and Figure \ref{fig:time_2} shows the combined average time taken (for all answers, not only the correct ones).

-During part A, group math-vis solved questions without visualization with an average score of 0.67$\pm$0.13 and an average time of 2.09$\pm$1.27 minutes for correctly solved questions, while group vis-math answered the same questions with visualization with an average score of 0.5$\pm$0.24 and an average time of 1.09$\pm$0.41 minutes.
-During part B, the average scores were 0.67$\pm$0.15 (group vis-math) and 0.83$\pm$0.12 (group math-vis), respectively, at average times for correctly solved questions of 1.81$\pm$1.28 and 2.01$\pm$1.88 minutes.
-When combining parts A and B of the survey, the average scores were 0.68$\pm$0.15 without visualization and 0.71$\pm$0.18 with visualization, at 1.44$\pm$0.49 and 1.1$\pm$0.67 minutes.